Université Fédérale Toulouse Midi-Pyrénées

 Sport activities in the city: The City Hall of Toulouse proposes activities, sports complexes and leisure centres.
-Students often receive discounts on presentation of credentials.
+Visiting researchers & staff might receive discounts on presentation of credentials.

 - La Cité de l'Espace is a center of scientific culture oriented towards space and the conquest of space, & astronomy.The Cité de l'Espace allows you to discover the life-size replica of the Ariane 5 rocket (53 meters high), the Soyuz spacecraft and the ERS3 earth observation satellite.
 You can also visit an engineering model of the Mir space station with all its equipment.
 It is also equipped with an observation dome, La Coupole de l'Astronome.
 You can find also has many exhibitions, often interactive.

 - Aeroscopia is a French aeronautical museum located in Blagnac (Haute-Garonne), near the AéroConstellation site.
 You can notably see up close: Super Guppy, Airbus A300B, Corcorde etc.